sshushliapin/blog/_posts/2020-01-11-configuring-item-children.md

 }
 ```

 Following this approach you won't need to introduce extension methods and implement fake item logic.
-Disadvantage (IMHO) is yet another alternative item management API (like in FakeDb).
+Potential disadvantage is yet another alternative item management API (like in FakeDb).
 I'd like Sitecore to let us use default API without the necessity to jump between `FakeItem`/`DbItem` and `Item`.

+You can find the full example [here](https://gist.github.com/sshushliapin/b1f11556e51010fc2ac667eecfafbf05).

 ### Conclusion